Blogging fundamentals are the basic yet necessary skills required to address the various aspects of running a successful blog.

 We all fall victim to it at some point in time.
-Maybe you planned to start your day with researching content ideas for your next article and found yourself watching YouTube an hour after.
+Maybe you planned to start your day by researching content ideas for your next article and found yourself watching YouTube an hour after.

-Believe me, it is not a one time thing.
-It can actively go against something you plan every time and it is dangerous.
+Believe me, it is not a one-time thing.
+It can actively go against something you plan every time, and it is dangerous.

 The only remedy I use to beat procrastination is to tell myself how important blogging is for me, so the tasks.
-Noting down what to do for the day and creating the level of commitment in your mind is the only way to hit your goals.
+Noting down what to do for the day and creating a level of commitment in your mind is the only way to hit your goals.

 4. Growth mindset

-It is crucial – if you think you will fail, then you are fail even before it started and are going to be failed.
+It is crucial – if you think you will fail, then you fail even before it started and are going to be failed.

 Only YOU have the ability to limit your growth in blogging.

-Bloggers need to understand that their blogging skills can be developed with continuous efforts and persistence and must not quit when things seem undeveloped instead analyze and fix.
+Bloggers need to understand that their blogging skills can be developed with continuous efforts and persistence and must not quit when things seem undeveloped instead, analyze and fix.

 Try to become better version of you but not the perfect.